Jack Katz (artist): Early career

 Impressed by Jim Steranko's Captain America, Katz entered mainstream comics for a second time in 1969 and bounced around from job to job.
 He first found work with Stan Lee at Marvel Comics and worked on books such as Sub-Mariner, Monsters on the Prowl and Adventure into Fear.
 Katz then worked on House of Secrets and romance comics for DC before moving on to write and illustrate stories for Jim Warren.

 In the early 1970s, Katz drew numerous romance comics for DC and Marvel Comics.

 Katz got a job with Skywald Publications around 1970, where he believed that he would be able to write his own stories.
-While there he worked on "Zangar" (from the Jungle Adventures comic book) and is credited with the full art and script for "The Plastic Plague" in the horror-comics magazine Nightmare #14 (Aug.
+While there he worked on "Zangar" (from the Jungle Adventures comic book) and was credited with the full art and script for "The Plastic Plague" in the horror-comics magazine Nightmare #14 (Aug.
 1973).
 While remaining with Skywald as an associate editor, Katz moved to California in the early 1970s.
 It was there he began writing The First Kingdom, integrating into the story ideas that he'd had since his time with Warren Publications.

-In 1978, Katz teamed up with his friend Thomas Scortia to create a short-lived comic strip, Galactic Prime.
-The strip was launched on July 5, 1978, and ran for only seven weeks in his local newspaper, the North East Bay Independent and Gazette.
+In 1978, Katz teamed up with his friend Thomas Scortia to create the short-lived comic strip Galactic Prime.
+The strip was launched on July 5, 1978 and ran for only seven weeks in the North East Bay Independent and Gazette.